Izzimach/react-three-legacy/README.md

 * `enableRapidRender`: if set to `true` will re-render the scene every frame even if nothing was modified by React.
 This is for handling non-static THREE entities such as animated meshes and particle systems.
 * `background`: is the background color specified as a number, usually hex (for example `0x202020`).
 This basically maps to the clear color.
-* `pointerEvents`: an array of strings containing the names of events that will be processed and forwarded to objects in the scene.
-The code uses ray casting to find which object gets the event.
-For example `['onClick', 'onMouseMove']` will send mouse clicks and move events to whatever object is under the mouse.
-To handle events, add handler functions as props to your component with `3D` appended - so use the `onClick3D` prop to handle mouse clicks on your object.
-See the 'interactive' example for more details.
 * `customRender` is a user-defined function that can be used to intercept and modify the render path.
 It takes arguments `(renderer, scene, camera)` for each scene.
 Normal behavior would be to call `renderer(scene, camera)` but you can do what you want.
 Be sure to handle the case of multiple scenes!